gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 For an example of a negative word, consider 1 Corinthians 3:7:

-> So neither the 1 who plants nor the 1 who waters is anything, but only God, who makes things grow.
+> So neither the one who plants nor the one who waters is anything, but only God, who makes things grow.

-The question "Who is anything?" would require the answer "Neither the 1 who plants nor the 1 who waters", which is an invalid MA.
+The question "Who is anything?" would require the answer:

+> Neither the one who plants nor the one who waters.

+This is an invalid MA.

 Consider 1 Corinthians 9:25: